 The limit on the sulphur content of fuel oil aims to reduce the impacts of sulphur oxide (SOx) emissions on the environment and human health.

 Preparation for 1 January 2020

-Australia has actively engaged in meetings of the IMO that developed measures to aid in the transition to low sulphur fuel.
-Our views have been informed by discussions with the Australian maritime industry.
+Australia actively engaged in the meetings of the IMO that developed measures to aid in the transition to low sulphur fuel.
+Our views were informed by discussions with the Australian maritime industry.

 Australian fuel oil suppliers must be registered with AMSA.
-Check the register for contact details of local suppliers.
+Ship operators can check the register for contact details of local suppliers.

 If you are a fuel oil supplier and need to register, complete and submit the local fuel oil supplier declaration.

-Why we are reducing the sulphur content of marine fuel
+Why was the sulphur content of marine fuel reduced?

 Burning fuel containing sulphur releases sulphur oxides (SOx) into the air.
 In high concentrations, SOx contributes to poor health and can result in serious illnesses such as lung cancer and respiratory issues.
 High levels of SOx in the atmosphere can also lead to acid rain - damaging crops, forests and buildings - and cause acidification of soil and freshwater aquatic environments.

 Reducing the level of sulphur in marine fuel oil will help to improve air quality, particularly in coastal areas and reduce the concentration of SOx in the atmosphere.